 In these moments I realize that my students and I are learning something that is not included in my unit plans or standards.
 The child who looked at me like I was Bloody Mary at the beginning of the year now rests in my arms and says “I love you” back.
 And I find, to my shock, that I really love her too.
 I’m no longer just saying it.
-I’m feeling it.
+I’m meaning it.
 I find my own eyes filling up with it.

 It’s a gradual shift, taking place over months of anxious work, difficult interactions, exciting highs and equally disappointing lows, but it feels very dramatic when I finally wake up one morning and discover I have an answer to the crisis that afflicted me at the beginning of the first semester.
 What the heck am I doing with my life?
 I’m learning how to love.
 It is the best thing that I could ever do with my life, and it is the one thing that I must learn anew every day of every year.